 You have to use words carefully, as words and language are important to changing mindsets.
 For example, considering the way you give feedback and evaluation is a great space to start changing people’s thought processes and developing a growth mindset at work.
 Research has found that if you praise the effort someone has put into their work, then they will tend to work harder.
 But if they are praised for being smart or intelligent, then they tend to stop.
 This must be reflected in training as well, as it is futile to drive a change if the training you administer then encourages the opposite mindset.

 It is a big change and it needs to be led from the top.
 The managers and leaders of the company need to live and breathe this belief as well, and make sure they are practising what they preach.
-If they aren’t, how can you expect anyone else to follow?
+If they aren’t, how can they expect anyone else to follow?

 As changing the inherent cultures and beliefs of a business cannot happen overnight, commitment, patience and perseverance is required.
 It needs to be taken seriously, and believed that it is a reasonable investment into the organisation’s strategy.
 Though, remember, a business should only embrace and cultivate a growth mindset if they think it can be of benefit to their organisation strategy.
 It should never be done for the sake of it.